 San Onofre State Beach borders Orange County to the North and the Marine Base Camp Pendleton east and south.
 There is a bit of contention between the two Counties that wish to claim this majestic State Beach.
 But I am happy to report that San Onofre State Beach is a part of North San Diego County.
 Sorry, Orange County!
 But in all fairness, Uppers and Cottons (popular surf breaks) are part of Orange County, so there is that.

 San Onofre Bluffs Campground

 This adventure’s best starting point would be over at the San Onofre Bluff’s Campground, located off Basilone Rd on Interstate 5.

-There is some amazing ocean view to been seen over here on the bluffs of the campground.
-In fact, visible from the top of the San Onofre are the remnants of marine terraces.
-I found out something special about this area.
-These terraces are the last classic mainland sequences remaining on the coast of Southern California coast.
+There is some fantastic ocean view over here on the bluffs of the campground.
+The remnants of marine terraces are visible from the top of the San Onofre, and I found something special about this area.
+These terraces are the last classic mainland sequences remaining on the Southern California coast.

 Where to Park?

-Once inside of the campground, park near the entrance at Trail One.
-Once on the trail, follow the path all the way down to the beach, and make a right to head North.
-It must be noted that the trail down to the beach is a bit steep, so I would also suggest a good pair of closed-toe shoes, as there are many rocks on the beach.
+Once inside the campground, park near the entrance at Trail One.
+Once on the trail, follow the path down to the beach, and make a right to head North.
+The trail down to the beach is a bit steep, so I would suggest a good pair of closed-toe shoes, as there are many rocks on the beach.